pytest-dev/pytest-play/README.rst

   in pytest command line for filtering scenarios to be executed thanks to marker expressions like ``-m "marker1 and not slow"``

+* ``test_data``, enables parametrization of arguments for a json scenario.
+For example if test data provides 2 json objects, your test scenario will be executed twice

-New options will be added in the next feature (e.g., skip scenarios, parametrized test data, etc).
+New options will be added in the next feature (e.g., skip scenarios, xfail, xpass, etc).

 Third party pytest-play plugins